Your urgent referral explained

 There are a number of different tests depending on what symptoms you have.
 You can find information about tests on our Cancer Tests pages.

-Some people find a health scare makes them think about improving their general health.
-For example, by stopping smoking, keeping a healthy weight or cutting down on alcohol.
-All of these things can help reduce the risk of cancer.
+A health scare makes some people think about improving their general health, for example by keeping a healthy weight or stopping smoking.
+These things reduce the risk of cancer.
 You can find out more on our health pages.

 You can find out more about your diagnosis and treatment options on our cancer type pages.

 For information and support you can call our confidential Cancer Research UK helpline, staffed by experienced nurses.
-They are available Monday to Friday, 9am to 5pm.
-You can call the nurses on 0808 800 4040.
+They are available Monday to Friday, 9am to 5pm on 0808 800 4040.

-It really can help to speak to someone about what you are going through and any worries, so do call.
+It really can help to speak to someone about what you are going through and any worries.